-Plots (Quartz device): This is where graphical output goes by default.
+Plots/Packages/Help: This is where graphical output goes by default.
 On a mac, use right and left arrows to scroll through the plots you make in a session.
 On a PC you need to (1) create a graphic, (2) with the graphic window active, go to the History tab, next to File.
 (3) Click on Recording and make sure it is checked.
 (4) Now each graph in the session is recorded; use PgUp dn PgDn to scroll.

-Help: Finally, R has very useful help functions.
-For instance, if you what help for the function plot, either help(plot) or will open up an R Help Window (in RStudio, in the same place as Plots), with detailed, standardized-format instructions on how to use that function.
-In RStudio, you can also just click on the Help tab, then put the term you want in the search bar with the magnifying glass.
+Help: R has very useful help functions.
+You can access help from the Help tab, or you can use? or help() in the console to get helpf for what you want.
+For instance, if you what help for the function plot, either help(plot) or will open up an R Help Window, with detailed, standardized-format instructions on how to use that function.
 The format for R help at first is a bit cryptic, but all the functions take the same format.
 Once you get it, you can quickly learn what you need for any function in the R universe.